chromealex/ecs/README.md

 #### Instantiating Views
 To instantiate view need to call thread-safe method **world.InstantiateView(viewId, entity)**.
 Short method is **entity.InstantiateView(viewId)**.
 > You can attach any count of views on each entity.
+>
-> But here are some limitations: for now you couldn't attach one source twice, only different sources for one entity allowed.
+> But here are some **limitations**: for now you couldn't attach one source twice, only different sources for one entity allowed.
 ```csharp
 this.world.InstantiateView(this.pointViewSourceId, entity);
 this.world.InstantiateView(this.pointViewSourceId, entity);